arpowers/andrew-powers-site/content/posts/writeCicero/post.md

 ---
-title: Researching Your Writing - Cicero’s Method
+title: Researching Your Writing
+titleSub: Cicero’s Method
 description: How did Cicero manage to write well?
 Here are some ideas.
 authorName: Andrew Powers
 authorWebsite: https://linkedin.com/in/arpowers